Mdina: Medieval period

-According to Al-Himyarī, Malta remained almost uninhabited until it was resettled in 1048 or 1049 by a Muslim community and their slaves, who built a settlement called Medina on the site of Melite.
+According to Al-Himyarī, Malta remained almost uninhabited until it was resettled in 1048 or 1049 by Muslims from Sicily and their slaves, who built a settlement called Madina on the site of Melite.
 Archaeological evidence suggests that the city was already a thriving Muslim settlement by the beginning of the 11th century, so 1048–49 might be the date when the city was officially founded and its walls were constructed.
 The layout of the new city was completely different to that of ancient Melite.
-Mdina still has features typical of a medina, a legacy of the period of Arab rule.
+Some aspects of present-day Mdina's layout, such as its narrow and maze-like streets, may still reflect the legacy of this period and share some similarities with historic North African medinas.

 The Byzantines besieged Medina in 1053–54, but were repelled by its defenders.
 The city surrendered peacefully to Roger I of Sicily after a short siege in 1091, and Malta was subsequently incorporated into the County and later the Kingdom of Sicily, being dominated by a succession of feudal lords.
 A castle known as the Castellu di la Chitati was built on the southeast corner of the city near the main entrance, probably on the site of an earlier Byzantine fort.

+In the 12th century, the town's fortifications were rebuilt and expanded.
+By this time, the city had also been reduced to around its present-day size.
+The area to the south that had formerly been part of Roman Melite, now situated outside the city walls, was turned into a suburb, present-day Rabat.

 The population of Malta during the fifteenth century was about 10,000, with town life limited to Mdina, Birgu and the Gozo Citadel.
 Mdina was comparatively small and partly uninhabited and by 1419, it was already outgrown by its suburb, Rabat.
 Under Aragonese rule, local government rested on the Università, a communal body based in Mdina, which collected taxation and administered the islands' limited resources.
 At various points during the fifteenth century, this town council complained to its Aragonese overlords that the islands were at the mercy of the sea and the saracens.

 The city withstood a siege by Hafsid invaders in 1429.
 While the exact number of casualties or Maltese who were carried into slavery is unknown, the islands suffered depopulation in this raid.